 Living Without HIV Drugs - This website is dedicated to the true-life stories of people who have two important things in common:

-- We have all stopped, or never started taking the HIV medications normally prescribed by our doctors and clinics and hospitals, and are living healthy, happy lives.
+- They have all been diagnosed as HIV-Positive at some point in our lives they have all stopped, or never started taking the HIV medications normally prescribed by our doctors and clinics and hospitals, and are living healthy, happy lives.

 Farms that I have found on the net that we can learn from.

 The Fukuoka Farming Website - Masanobu Fukuoka was a Japanese farmer who developed what many consider to be a revolutionary method of sustainable agriculture.
 He is also the author of "The One-Straw Revolution" and several other books examining both his philosophy and his method of farming.

 This website is an outgrowth and extension of The Fukuoka Farming Mailing List.
 Both were created as a place where people interested in Fukuoka's method can network and share resources and experiences.